 - Phone and fax numbers: Although you may be tempted to cut costs by listing your cell phone as your business number, it might make sense to invest in an extra line.
 You might receive a lot of calls.

 - Mailing address: If you don't have a separate office location, consider establishing a PO Box as your mailing address rather than printing your home address on business cards.
 You can also use a virtual office service, which may also provide mail forwarding, internet access, workstations, phone answering services, and conference and meeting rooms as needed.

 You have various options to choose from when it comes to having your cards designed and printed.
 Professional design and printing services look much more professional than homemade business cards that use standard templates.
 You can opt to have your cards printed by a local printing company if you prefer in-person service, or you can choose an online store for a more convenient, less expensive option.
 If you hired a graphic designer for your logo and business cards, they may be able to recommend a printer.

 If you need help establishing a limited liability company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.